poaxy/Handy/README.md

 - Import validation: Individual replacements cannot exceed 10,000 characters
 - Password fields are automatically excluded for security
 - Works only on web pages (not in browser UI elements)

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Support

-If you encounter any issues or have feature requests, please open an issue on the project repository.

----

-**Handy** - Making text input faster and more efficient, one replacement at a time! 🚀